adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 this later would entail silent behavioral changes to existing code after the release of Concepts in a standard.
 In other words, this is our only chance to get this right.

 First, we'll reiterate a list of solution variations that we're not proposing.
-This topic has been highly debated for years, and many potential solutions have been explored.
-We want to highlight that this solution we're proposing is a novel idea, not one of these earlier ideas in disguise.
+We've debated this topic for years, and many potential solutions have been explored.
+We want to highlight that the solution that we're proposing is a novel idea, not one of these earlier ideas in disguise.
-Next, we'll outline what the committee asked for in improvements and discuss how we might effect those results.
+Next, we'll outline improvements that the committee asked for and discuss how we might effect those results.
 Then, we'll explain our much-revised proposal and how it, we believe, solves the problem.
 Later we'll discuss the original proposal from P0782R1, leaving it mostly as it was, including motivations and examples, but correcting some errors and highlighting how this expanded proposal affects such examples.